Skip to content

 General Settings

-• Block tax withholdings - Toggling this on will block the tax withholding for all applicable non-percentage withholding taxes.
-Understand that activating this setting does not exempt the earning from taxes, it simply blocks the withholding amount.
-Taxable wages will still be recorded.
+• Block tax withholdings - Toggling this on will block tax withholding for all applicable non-percentage withholding taxes.
+Please note that activating this setting does not exempt the earning from taxes; it only blocks the withholding amount.
+Taxable wages will still be recorded and need to be reconciled when the employee files their taxes.

 • Include on Pay Stub? - This is a required field with three options to choose from: Yes, No, Benefits Section.